 Eventually, I pitched an angle that Terry liked.
 This was in 2012, at the New York Comic Con.
 Excitement.
 I work on a script, and character designs.
 With some minor tweaks, Terry approves both.
 Rob talks to the publishers on my behalf, and wrangles a deal.
 This only takes a few more years, during which I don’t say anything, because who wants to jinx a deal that isn’t finalized?
 Inbetween the ‘we like this idea let’s do it’ and the ‘getting paid enough to get started’ timeframes, I get married and produce a small child.

 The contract comes through.
 The drawing begins.
 Sir Terry dies.
 I still haven’t said anything publicly about the project, as it isn’t the time for that sort of thing.
 Numerous peoples, aware of my fandom and ambitions to adapt, console me that now I never will get the chance.
 I grit my teeth, wipe my tears, drink some whiskey, and draw draw draw.
-2015 was the year of the most amount of drawing I’ve ever done.
+2015 was the year of the most amount of drawing I’ve ever done, at least 10 hours a day, 10 days a week.
 The book comes together.
 Rob likes it, especially considering I drew him into the background, as jokingly requested.

 I finish drawing the book in November of 2015.
 The last month in a mad panic of deadline.
 A few things I wanted to go back and touch up don’t happen, and several last minute ideas get implemented through a haze of caffein.
 Done.
 Off to the printers.